flashlightministries/oilforlight/_posts/2016-10-02-musk-mars-fiction.md

 comments: false
 ---

-Compare the following Bible passage to the quotes in this article from people who are dying to go to Mars.
+Check out the quotes in the attached article ("Prepared to die: why people are willing to risk their lives to visit Mars") and compare them to the following Bible passage.

 The apostle Paul describes a spiritual journey of faith that follows God's will for us to be not conformed to this world, but to be transformed by the renewing of our minds, while the people polled for Mars visitation wish to confirm their vain imaginings by transforming another planet to conform to their worldly desire for self-actualization.

 "I beseech you therefore, brethren, by the mercies of God, that ye present your bodies a living sacrifice, holy, acceptable unto God, which is your reasonable service.
 And be not conformed to this world: but be ye transformed by the renewing of your mind, that ye may prove what is that good, and acceptable, and perfect, will of God.
 For I say, through the grace given unto me, to every man that is among you, not to think of himself more highly than he ought to think; but to think soberly, according as God hath dealt to every man the measure of faith" (Romans 12:1-3).